 Best of all, you are probably in a better financial position than you were when the kids were still home, and a ski trip would have costs you thousands in peak season.
 Make the most of it and choose a 4-star hotel near the slopes where you can enjoy a sauna, a swim or a sports massage after a day on the slopes.
 If you fancy a bit of après skiing, make sure you are not too far from the town or main cable car station where all the action is.
 Don’t expect too much though, as you will find that you are not going to venture far after a day on the slopes.

 If you are looking for company on the piste than a solo ski holiday for the over 50s is the perfect solution.
-Holidays for singles and solo travellers in their 50s and 60s provide you with friendly company on and off the piste.
-Single Parents on Holiday offer several ski trips a year, which are suitable for anyone from beginner to seasoned skier: Your ski host will organise every aspect of your trip including lessons and will provide ski guiding for any intermediate and advanced skiers.
+Holidays for singles and solo travellers in their 50s, 60s and 70s provide you with friendly company on and off the piste.
+Single Parents on Holiday offer several solo ski trips a year suitable for anyone from beginner to seasoned skier: Your tour leader will organise every aspect of your trip including lessons and will provide ski guiding for any intermediate and advanced skiers.
 Everyone is in the same boat: Whether you are a single parent empty nester, single and 50+ or just lacking a ski buddy, you will find sociable adults your own age who just want to enjoy a leisurely week of skiing with company at mealtimes and in the evenings.

-Unless you have a serious health issue that is preventing you from downhill skiing, taking up or continuing skiing in your 50s and 60s is the best thing you can do to keep young and fit.
+Unless you have a serious health issue that is preventing you from downhill skiing, taking up or continuing skiing in your 50s, 60s and even 70s is the best thing you can do to keep young and fit.
 It’s great for your physical and mental health and a very sociable hobby, which can lead to many lifelong friendships.
 So, what are you waiting for?
-Check out what’s on offer here.